IUREDCap/redcap-etl/dependencies/iu-redcap/phpcap/docs-md/DeveloperGuide.md

 * HTML versions of the Markdown documentation in the docs-md/ directory, which are generated programmatically, stored in the __docs/__ directory.

-Since all documentation in the __docs/__ directory (except for the README.md file) is automatically generated, these files should not be editied manually.
+Since all documentation in the __docs/__ directory (except for the README.md file) is automatically generated, these files should not be edited manually.

 #### API Document Generation
 To generate the API documentation (stored in **./docs/api**), execute the following command in PHPCap's root directory: